A close look at language classes offered in Brussels, listing the main language schools in the region, the methods of instruction, and lesson prices.

 OpenContext employs the communicative method when teaching students Flemish, English, French, Spanish, and German.
 All teachers are native speakers and only teach in their native tongue.
 Students have the option of taking on-on-one sessions, semi-private classes, and even Skype lessons.

 Rue du Grand Hospice 34a, 1000 Brussels | www.opencontext.be

 Vrije Universiteit Brussels (VUB)

-The Academic Language Centre (ACTO) of the VUB offers state-subsidised language lessons for all levels in French, Flemish, English, German, Italian, Spanish and Modern Greek.
+The Academic Language Center (ACTO) of the VUB offers state-subsidized language lessons for all levels in French, Flemish, English, German, Italian, Spanish and Modern Greek.
 The minimum age for enrollment is 16, and you must set up an appointment to determine your aptitude.
 Due to high demand, the test does not ensure you a spot.
 The ACTO also provides language support and courses for researchers and lecturers and other translation services.